jennyreddish/seshat/docs/source/resources.rst

 The `project information website <https://seshatdatabank.info/methods/world-sample-30>`_ contains information on the methods used to collect and encode data for the Seshat Global History Databank.

 Shared drives
 -------------

+...

+See the `backup <admin/backup.rst>`_ page for the shared drive used to store backups of the Seshat database.